ppeetteerrs/logseq-pkm/pages/A Mathematician Plays the Stock Market.md

 	- Model capacity issue? (forgot the name, basically family of model does not include the underlying distribution)
 		- Classify items into two groups: things that are green before 2099-01-01 and blue afterwards (and vice versa)
 		- All jades are green so far and we conclude that they will be blue after 2099-01-01
-		- Same for predicting stock performance
+		- Same for predicting stock performance using historical returns
+	- Survivorship bias
+		- Funds performance are good because bankrupt funds where not included
+- # Chapter 3
+	-
 	-
 		-